Login to myESAIC Membership

 1. To observe the effect of anaesthetic technique on:

-2. Short term: time to start of adjuvant chemotherapy in patients planned for RIOT
+2. Short term: time to start adjuvant chemotherapy in patients planned for RIOT

 Secondary Objectives: